WATCH: Florida police officer drives off after he’s stopped for speeding

 “No,” Shaouni fires back before climbing back into his cruiser and driving off.

-In a statement to WFLA.com. the Orlando Police Department said, “Officer Shaouni has been relieved of duty pending the Seminole County Sheriff’s criminal investigation and OPD’s Internal Affairs investigation.”
+In a statement to Nexstar’s WFLA, the Orlando Police Department said, “Officer Shaouni has been relieved of duty pending the Seminole County Sheriff’s criminal investigation and OPD’s Internal Affairs investigation.”